 Mumma traveler’s grandmother always talked about Araluen, but we had never gone there.
 Perhaps the most wonderful aspect of Mumma rediscovering her love of photography during 2016 has been the desire to go and photograph everything!
 So glad we made the trip out to the Araluen Botanic Garden to see the tulips blooming in celebration of spring!
 Araluen was an incredible family travel experience while being extremely beautiful as well.
 Check out our Top Tips For A Visit To The Araluen Tulip Festival.

 Up Close With Elephants In Bali

-We consider ourselves ethical travellers so we checked out the story of The Elephant Safari Park Lodge and liked the fact that they were rescued Elephants.
+We consider ourselves ethical travelers, so we checked out the story of The Elephant Safari Park Lodge and liked the fact that they were rescued Elephants.
 It was an experience that surpassed all expectations, from bathing the elephants to dining under the stars with them feeding nearby.
-Since then, we’ve read on social media that elephants shouldn’t be ridden which has somewhat tainted this Mumma’s memories of the experience.
+Since then, we’ve read on social media that elephants shouldn’t be ridden which has somewhat tainted Mumma’s memories of the experience.
 Like with everything in life, we genuinely didn’t know!
 Now that we are better informed we will make our decisions accordingly!

 Given that social media can impact people we were also unsure whether we should include this on our #bestof2016 experiences.
 However, given it is currently the reason that Little Miss wants to be an “Elephant Vet” when she grows up, we think that it was an incredible family travel experience and should be included.
-For more information on where we recommend staying in Bali read The Best Bali Family Hotels
+For more information on where we recommend staying in Bali read The Best Bali Family Hotels.

 Rice Terraces Of Bali